astroport-fi/astroport-core/contracts/tokenomics/generator/README.md

 ### `set`

-Update the given pool's ASTRO allocation point.
-Only owner can execute it.
+Update the share of ASTRO emissions that a LP token gets.
+Only the contract owner can execute this.

 ```json
 {